DNSFilter/slate/source/v3/website-category-api.html.md

 Field | Description
 ----- | -----------
-id | The Web Shrinker category "short name". label | Human friendly label for the detected category.
+id | The Webshrinker category "short name". label | Human friendly label for the detected category.

 <aside class="notice">
-The Web Shrinker taxonomy will return up to three of the most relevant categories for the query.
+The Webshrinker taxonomy will return up to three of the most relevant categories for the query.
 The only exception is when querying IP addresses, as they cover a wider range of content and can return a greater number of categories.
 </aside>

 # Errors